ScilifelabDataCentre/genome-portal/hugo/content/species/littorina_saxatilis/_index.md

 - <p> De Jode, A., Faria, R., Formenti, G., Sims, Y., Smith, T. P., Tracey, A., Wood, J. M. D., Zagrodzka, Z. B., Johannesson, K., Butlin, R. K., & Leder, E. H. (2024).
 Chromosome-scale Genome Assembly of the Rough Periwinkle <i>Littorina saxatilis</i>.
 Genome Biology and Evolution, 16(4), evae076. <a href="https://doi.org/10.1093/gbe/evae076"> https://doi.org/10.1093/gbe/evae076</a></p>

-If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Littorina saxatilis* entry in the Swedish Reference Genome Portal ([access date YYYY-MM-DD])." and use the following in the bibliography:
+If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Littorina saxatilis* entry in the Swedish Reference Genome Portal (access date)." and use the following for the bibliography:

-- <p> Swedish Reference Genome Portal ([access date YYYY-MM-DD]), SciLifeLab Data Centre, version ([version number]) from <a href="https://www.genomes.scilifelab.se">https://www.genomes.scilifelab.se</a>.
-RRID:XXXXXX.
+- <p> Swedish Reference Genome Portal (access date), SciLifeLab Data Centre, version (version number) from <a href="https://genomes.scilifelab.se">https://genomes.scilifelab.se</a>, RRID:SCR_026008.

 #### References